cvalenzuela/Mappa/README.md

 # Mappa

-Mappa is a library to facilitate working with existing map libraries and [p5.js](https://github.com/processing/p5.js).
-It provides a set of tools for displaying static and tile maps, geolocation, zoom and panning control among other useful things when building geolocation-based visual representations.
+Mappa is a library to facilitate work between [p5.js](https://github.com/processing/p5.js) and existing map libraries.
+It provides a set of tools for displaying static images, tile maps, geolocation, zoom and panning control among other useful things when building geolocation-based visual representations.
-Although Mappa was originally designed for p5.js, it can be used with other libraries that use the canvas element as the render object.
+Although Mappa was originally designed for [p5.js](https://github.com/processing/p5.js), it can be used with other libraries that use the canvas element as the render object.

 # Usage